DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 ## Analyzing Test Results

 The **Report** view can present data in different formats.
 They include machine-readable formats like JSON or formats that better fit for human examination like a grid view.
-To select a format, use a drop-down list in the report header.
+Use a drop-down list in the report header to select a format.

 IMAGE